bradydowling/rwx-blog/src/pages/articles/2020-02-05---Working-With-Recruiters-The-Good-Bad-and-Ugly/index.md

 I've seen blog posts about working with several different recruiting agencies and somehow using that to your advantage but I couldn't imagine the coordination headache that would be.
 One agency was more than enough for me in this regard.

 The agency recruiter would also ask about other companies I was interviewing outside of their agency.
 This was often and annoying.
-It seems they're fealful of not placing you at a job so they're always checking in on other opportunities you have and if you have final round interviews with other companies.
+It seems they're fearful of not placing you at a job so they're always checking in on other opportunities you have and if you have final round interviews with other companies.

 # Recommendations